Tássia Reis

 Tássia Reis, artistic name of Tássia dos Reis Santos (Jacareí, August 16, 1989), is a Brazilian rapper, singer and songwriter.

+Career

 One of the first female rappers of new Brazilian music, Reis started her career with the EP "Tássia Reis" in 2014.
 Then came the debut album "Outra Esfera" in 2016.
-With the two materials released, came the national hits "No Seu Radinho" and "Se Avexe Não."
+After the two materials were released came the national hits "No Seu Radinho" and "Se Avexe Não."

 In 2019, she released her second album, "Próspera".
 The album was critically acclaimed and considered one of the best albums of the year by APCA.

 Her album Topo da Minha Cabeça was included in the list of 50 best albums of 2024 by the São Paulo Art Critics Association.